I will say this, I was impressed by how controlled both the acceleration and braking on the 2017 Chevy Bolt EV are.

 If you put the car in ‘L’ instead of ‘D’rive, you can cruise around town and mostly never have to use the brake to stop.
 In the ‘L’ mode (not quite like The L Word), power and acceleration are great, even at a mile+ above sea level …until you let off the gas.
 Then, the car starts coming to a stop–so much so that you can effectively stop without hitting the brakes, assuming you have enough distance between you and the car in front of you.
 Should you need to stop sooner, a paddle shifter on the steering wheel can help with just a few pumps.
 Then again, you can always use the brake.

 Electric cars have come a long way in the last few years.
 It used to be that you had to charge overnight just to get enough juice to drive back and forth to work for a boss who probably gives you gas.
 Now it’s possible to get a super-charged accessory that can give you 90 miles of range in just 30 minutes.
+And you can have an EV charger point installed in your garage or on your driveway by an electrician like SALT Light & Electric to make charging even easier.

 That said, a regular charger will still require five or six hours to charge your battery completely.
 With the Bolt, you can go almost 400 miles on a full charge.
 There are all kinds of gadgets and data points to tell you how much juice you have left and how far you can go before you’ll need to plug in again.
 Much of the guesswork of electric cars has been eliminated, especially with apps that can tell you where the nearest charging station is.